apple502j/parse-sb3-blocks/README.md

 - variableStyle: If set to `none` (default), variables will never have `::variables` at the end.
 If set to `always`, it will always have `::variables`.
 If set to `as-needed`, it will have `::variables` if block name conflicts.

 ### Internal Functions and Parsers
 It also exports several classes used internally by the parsers.
+These are not APIs and is subject to changes at any time.

 #### Inputtable and Connectable
 Connectable is an instance that can be connected to a stack block via next-parent, including: